Do you need marketing materials in Spanish, Swedish or Slovenian, or you are exhibiting in Mexico, Malaysia or Morocco?

 Our experienced typesetting teams are equipped with state of the art Macs and PCs with all the latest software.
 We can handle any level of production, from a single business card through to multifaceted projects involving many languages.

-The software that we use includes Adobe InDesign, Quark XPress, Adobe Illustrator, InPage, PageMaker, Flash and Freehand, on both Mac and PC platforms.
+The software that we use includes Adobe InDesign, Quark XPress, Adobe Illustrator, InPage, PageMaker and Freehand, on both Mac and PC platforms.
 We also work with all the Microsoft software.

 When designing a document, it is a good idea to bear in mind that some non-English languages can take up to 30% more space than the equivalent English text.
 It is necessary to design the document with this in mind.

-- If enough space has not been left within the document, the person who is doing the language typesetting may have to reduce the font size or change the character and line spacing.
+If enough space has not been left within the document, the person who is doing the multilingual typesetting may have to reduce the font size or change the character and line spacing.

-- Some languages, such as the right to left ones of Arabic, Hebrew and Urdu, and also others like Bengali, Chinese, Japanese and Korean, have complex font requirements.
-They sometimes require specialised software such as InDesign in order to handle them, but they will always be returned to you in the file format that you request.
+Some languages, such as the right to left ones of Arabic, Hebrew and Urdu, and also others like Bengali, Chinese, Japanese and Korean, have complex font requirements.